Veto vs NeMo Guardrails

 | Open source |

 NeMo Guardrails' LLM-backed checks use the LLM itself to evaluate inputs and outputs against safety criteria.
-This is powerful for content-level analysis but adds latency proportional to LLM inference time.
-Veto's semantic checks are optional and only invoked for ambiguous cases where static policy rules can't make a clear determination.
+This works well for content-level analysis but adds latency proportional to LLM inference time.
+Veto's semantic checks are optional and only invoked for ambiguous cases where static policy rules cannot make a clear determination.

 Architecture comparison

 The fundamental difference is where each tool sits in the stack.
 NeMo Guardrails wraps the LLM conversation pipeline.
 Veto wraps the tool execution layer.
-They don't overlap.
+They do not overlap.

 NeMo Guardrails: Message-level rails pipeline